-Usually the week prior I begin to lock things in place.
+Usually, the week prior I begin to lock things in place.
 I go over the details again and again, and if there is a question about a detail that I don’t have an answer to, I am not afraid to ask.
 I want to make sure that your day is as stress-free as possible!
-I establish all your special songs in specific “crates” of music, clone my hard drive, and make another copy to a USB thumb drive so I have multiple copies of music to play on just in case.
+Establishing all your special songs in specific “crates” of music.
+Cloning my hard drive so I have multiple copies of music to play on.
 I go over all my equipment to make sure nothing is missing.
-I send the vendors and the venue some of the information I gather so they have a baseline document to work off of.
-There is a surprising amount of “little things” that I have to check off my list before your wedding day comes.
+I send the vendors and the venue some of the information I gather.
+There is a surprising amount of “little things” that I have to check off before your wedding day comes.

 The Day Arrives

 When the wedding day arrives, for many DJs it means workout time and it’s no different for me.
 I am a solo-run DJ business which means I put all my equipment in my van, drive, unload, setup, test, perform, breakdown, drive home, and unload.
 If you are doing a ceremony as well I have not one but two separate systems to setup and configure.
-Once setup and everything is tested out to my satisfaction then the real fun begins.
+Once setup and everything is tested out, the real fun begins.

 Playing Well With Others

 There are many DJs that are in it for the ego, the adrenaline rush, the need to control everything.
 For a quality wedding DJ, that ego is checked out.
 There is no room for conflicting personalities.
 Everyone needs to be working as a team, supporting each other where needed.
 This means working with the venue to ensure all the critical points on the timeline are met.
-This means notifying the photographer and videographer when things are about to happen so they don’t miss a shot.
-This means if a change in plans happens that you can work that into the timeline to ensure nothing is missed.
-This means working with the venue, or even going it alone, to lign everyone up for introductions and conveying any special instructions to make sure everything goes as planned.
+Or notifying the photographer and videographer when things are about to happen so they don’t miss a shot.
+If a change in plans happens that you can work that into the timeline to ensure nothing is missed.
+Line everyone up for introductions and conveying any special instructions to make sure everything goes as planned.

 The “Clutch Shot”

-Making sure nothing goes wrong is always on a DJs mind and for good reason.
-A photographer can have a bad photo but there are literally hundreds of great shots to choose from, a florist can have a wilted flower or two but it may be overlooked by the remaining stunning assortments, a caterer can have a bad plate of food, but the hundred or more other plates are exquisite; but if something fails with the DJ especially at those critical moments all bets are off.
+Making sure nothing goes wrong is always on a DJ’s mind and for good reason.
+A photographer can have a bad photo but there are literally hundreds of great shots to choose from.
+Florists can have a wilted flower or two but it may be overlooked by the remaining stunning assortments.
+Caterers can have a bad plate of food, but the hundred or more other plates are exquisite.
+But if something fails with the DJ especially at those critical moments all bets are off.
 A wedding DJ does not get a second chance and they must react at a moment’s notice.
 If a microphone cuts out a backup is at the ready.
 A song fails to play and another copy of it is a click away.
 A tremendous amount of care for your event is given by the DJ to ensure that your entertainment goes as flawlessly as possible.

 Managing the Evening

-After the vows are taken, the casual conversation of cocktail is concluded, once the last bites are eaten and the last speeches are made then it’s the DJ’s time to shine to play a great set of dance music based off all the discussions you had prior, trying to cross different age groups and styles to make everyone feel included.
-I take a lot of pride in my knowledge of music and my ability to seamlessly blend, transition, and mix track into track.
+After the vows are taken, the casual conversation of cocktail is concluded, the last bites are eaten and the last speeches are made then it’s the DJ’s time to shine.
+Playing a great set of dance music based on all the discussions you had prior.
+Trying to cross different age groups and styles to make everyone feel included.
+I take a lot of pride in my knowledge of music and my ability to seamlessly blend track into track.

 What Does A Wedding DJ Do?
 Now You Have More Insight!

 The above paragraphs explain e a bit, there are still even more details that are too mundane to go over.
 On average I spend about 15-30 hours per wedding “all in” depending on the size and requirements.
-This also leads into the reasoning on why a professional wedding DJ costs more than a couple hundred dollars, be it in the Hudson Valley region that I am into the beautiful sands of a California beach.
+This also leads to the reasoning on why a professional wedding DJ costs more than a couple hundred dollars.
+Be it in the Hudson Valley region that I am into the beautiful sands of a California beach.
 Quality, skill, capability; they all factor into this whole experience.

-I hope this can give you a greater level of appreciation of how involved the wedding DJ is at a wedding.
+I hope this can give you a greater level of appreciation for how involved the wedding DJ is.

-April 17, 2017 Note: This article was originally published on October 14th, 2015 and I have made a few tweaks to the content to keep everything current and relevant.
+April 17, 2017 Note: This article was originally published on October 14th, 2015.
+I have made a few tweaks to the content to keep everything current and relevant.